Vanuatu-National-Statistics-Office/vnso-RAP-tradeStats-materials/README.md

 In the above, a couple of the hooks failed (spell checking and fixing file ends).
 In this case the hooks automatically fixed the errors so we can just `add` (stage) and `commit` the changes again:
 ![precommit pass](images/pre-commit_pass.jpg)

+Once all the hooks pass you'll be able to `push` your committed changes online.
 Precommit workflows failing will happen, the idea is that the hooks catch any issues before the code is `push` online.